camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

 - If the subject can be identified from the access token and the optional [`device` object | `phoneNumber` field](*) is also included in the request, then the server will return an error with the `422 UNNECESSARY_IDENTIFIER` error code.
 This will be the case even if the same [ device | phone number ](*) is identified by these two methods, as the server is unable to make this comparison.
 ```
-You're right — if it's still feeling too short, then we’ve likely crossed into **over-concision**, sacrificing too much of the **design guidance**, **context**, and **educational value** that makes this appendix useful as a *standard*, not just a machine-readable checklist.

-The goal isn’t minimalism — it’s **clarity, usability, and enforceability** without unnecessary verbosity.

-Below is a **refined, balanced version** that:
-- Retains all **key rules, examples, and intent**,
-- Keeps helpful **explanations and boundaries** (e.g., *why* a rule exists, *what* it prevents),
-- Removes only **redundant phrasing, obvious filler, and excessive whitespace**,
-- Flows naturally for a designer reading it to understand and apply the guidance,
-- Is **approximately 70–75% the length** of the original — substantive, but not bloated.

 ## Appendix B (Informative): `operationId` and `description` Guidelines for MCP and AI Agent Readiness